 A better understanding of what happens in rehab, how it works, and what to expect can help you or your loved one to make the best decision and to choose a treatment model that works for your individual circumstances.

 If your loved one is currently experiencing a problem with addiction to drugs or alcohol, don’t wait until it’s too late.
-Please contact Beginnings Treatment Centersnow to speak with one of our experienced intake advisors.
+Please contact South Coast Counselling at 1-844-330-0096 and find the help you need or help someone who is addicted to finding the help they need.
 There is no obligation or cost for the initial consultation, and quick action might save your life or the life of your loved one.